-It shall be the policy of the city to bill each home, homes, duplex, triplex, offices or any other building where more than one user is tied on the same meter at the rate as established in Schedule A per unit per month minimum for the first 267 cubic feet of water used per unit, plus a volume charge calculated from Schedule A.
+It shall be the policy of the city to bill each home, homes, duplex, triplex, offices or any other building where more than one user is tied on the same meter at the rate of \$12.00 per unit per month minimum for the first 2,000 gallons of water used per unit, plus volume charges calculated from Schedule A.

-3. Billing for apartment complexes and trailer parks:
+- 3. Billing for apartment complexes and trailer parks: - A. \$12.00 per month for each apartment or trailer for the first 2,000 gallons cubic feet of water used plus volume charges calculated from Schedule A. - B. Apartment house or trailer park owner shall furnish a certified statement of occupancy prior to the 10th of each month.
+Failure to file occupancy statement will result in billing for 100% occupancy.

-- A. A charge as established in Schedule A, per month, is billed for each apartment or trailer and the minimum volume of 267 cubic feet times the number of apartments or trailers plus a volume charge calculated from Schedule A. - B. Statement of occupancy.
-The apartment house or trailer park owner shall furnish a certified statement of occupancy prior to the tenth of each month.
-Failure to file occupancy statement will result in billing for 100 percent occupancy.
+Schedule A

-Schedule A (Volume Used in Cubic Feet)
+(Volume Used in Gallons)